-Launched in May 2014, Casino Heores (formerly known as Casino Saga) is a Malta based and licensed online casino that seeks to mix social casino gaming elements, role playing game (RPG) staples, and online casino games to provide a unique betting experience.
-While this may seem like an interesting concept at first glance, it is fair to say that the execution does not live up to the promise.
-When you register you are able to pick an avatar from a selection of characters.
-Your character begins your "saga" on a beautifully detailed island and advances to different areas as you play.
-Each spin of the reels or deal of the cards advances a meter closer to the point where you qualify to fight a boss battle.
-Beat the boss and you can move on to the next level or area of the island.
-As you play you earn XP, or experience points, which are vital in a video game RPG as they are accumulated in order to advance levels and make your characters more powerful.
+Launched in May 2014, Casino Heroes (formerly known as Casino Saga) is a Malta based and licensed online casino that seeks to mix social casino gaming elements, role playing game staples, and online casino games to provide a unique betting experience.
+While this may seem like an interesting concept at first glance, I don't think that the execution matches what the casino is aiming for.
+Read on to find out why.

+As you play you earn experience points (or XP as they are called in the casino), which are vital in most role playing video games as they are accumulated in order to advance levels and make your characters more powerful.
 I am still mystified as to what they do at Casino Heroes though.
-You don't earn extra powers, as obviously this would not make sense on slot machines, and you cannot use them for anything.
+You don't earn extra powers, as obviously this would not make sense for casino games, and you cannot use them for anything.
 I could find no explanation of them and they appear to be nothing more than a meaningless number that increases as you play.

 The banking system at Casino Heroes is adequate, with the casino supporting a small number of methods for deposits and withdrawals.
 Major credit cards and e-wallets, along with bank transfers round out your options.
 Deposits via everything except bank transfers are instant, while withdrawals take between 1 and 3 days depending on the method chosen.
 My test withdrawal to a Skrill account was paid within 24 hours.